 Smart Card Removal Policy Service

-The smart card removal policy is applicable when a user has logged on with a smart card and subsequently removes that smart card from the reader.
-The action that is performed when the smart card is removed is controlled by using Group Policy.
-For information about smart card Group Policy settings, see Smart Card Group Policy and Registry Settings.
+The smart card removal policy service is applicable when a user has signed in with a smart card and then removes that smart card from the reader.
+The action that is performed when the smart card is removed is controlled by Group Policy settings.
+For more information, see Smart Card Group Policy and Registry Settings.

-The smart card resource manager notifies the smart card removal policy service that a logon has occurred.
+The smart card resource manager service notifies the smart card removal policy service that a sign-in has occurred.

-ScPolicySvc retrieves the smart card information from the registry that the smart card credential provider stored.
+ScPolicySvc retrieves the smart card information that the smart card credential provider stored in the registry.
 This call is redirected if the user is in a remote session.
 If the smart card is removed, ScPolicySvc is notified.

-ScPolicySvc calls Remote Desktop Services to take the appropriate action if the request is to log the user off or to disconnect the user's session, which might result in data loss.
-If the setting is configured to lock the computer when the smart card is removed, then ScPolicySvc sends a message to Winlogon to lock the computer.
+ScPolicySvc calls Remote Desktop Services to take the appropriate action if the request is to sign out the user or to disconnect the user's session, which might result in data loss.
+If the setting is configured to lock the computer when the smart card is removed, ScPolicySvc sends a message to Winlogon to lock the computer.